You are currently on Hearing Direct UK

-Unblock your ears with our top tips.
+Don't leave blocked ears untreated!
+Our tips on how to unblock your ears give you several quick and easy solutions for unblocking your ear canal.
 Having blocked ears is not only an uncomfortable feeling but can also lead to further complications for the ear canal, middle and inner ear.
 Don't underestimate this problem and take proper action in order to unblock your ear.

 Usually the cause of blockages is earwax buildup and infections.
 These can lead to obstruction, growths, vertigo, and in many cases temporary or permanent hearing loss.

 Sometimes your ear can feel blocked because air pressure changes cause the eustachian tubes to become blocked.
 Our post on Popping your Ears gives several ways of clearing your eustachian tubes.